 2. Rashida Leah Jones, film and television actress, comic book author, screenwriter and occasional singer.
 She played Louisa Fenn on Boston Public and Karen Filippelli on The Office as well as roles in the films I Love You, Man and The Social Network.
 Jones currently appears on the NBC comedy series Parks and Recreation as Ann Perkins.

-1. In 1839, 172 Years ago Today, Seminoles & black allies shipped from Tampa Bay Fl., to the West, which would later be know as the “Trail Of Tears.”
+1. In 1839, Seminoles & black allies forced from Tampa Bay Fl., to the West, by foot, horse and wagon which would later be know as the “Trail Of Tears.”

-14. In 1999, 12 Years ago Today, White supremacist John King, one of three white men accused of chaining James Byrd to a pickup and dragging him along a Texas road until he was decapitated, was sentenced to death by lethal injection.
-If his death penalty is carried out, he will be the first white Texan executed for killing a black since slavery ended….
+14. In 1999, White supremacist John King, one of three white men accused of chaining James Byrd to a pickup and dragging him along a Texas road until he was decapitated, was sentenced to death by lethal injection.
+If his death penalty is carried out, he will be the first white Texan executed for killing a Black man.